Zhanzat/luci-js-cookbook/README.md

 <img src="images/current_time.png" alt="Logo" width="auto" height="auto" align="center">

 LuCI JavaScript-API renders views on the client side, resulting in accelerated performance of the Web interface and offering developers more convenient tools for web interface creation.
-This tutorial will demonstrate how to create a simple LuCI form view using the JavaScript API
+This tutorial will demonstrate how to create a simple LuCI form view using the JavaScript API.
+Throughout this tutorial, it is recommended referring to the (API Reference)[https://openwrt.github.io/luci/jsapi/] for comprehensive details on the mentioned functions and classes.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>